 representation of whatever happened in front of the camera during exposure.

-enhanced to compensate for technical quality and esthetics, such as through
+- Be enhanced to compensate for technical quality and aesthetics, such as through

 that have been combined to produce a single "High Dynamic Range" image are

-acceptable.
-Photo stitching and stacking are also allowed (e.g. to create a panorama).
-But there comes a point when too much processing changes the
+- Photo stitching and stacking are also allowed (e.g. to create a panorama)

-completely different, or if the cool blue sky is now hot pink, or if it was
+- Look completely different from the original (eg. if the cool blue sky is now hot pink)